 Most Americans have heard of Social Security but they typically associate it with the payments that people who have retired can receive.
 However, the Social Security program was designed not only to assist the elderly.
 If a worker is injured on the job and their injury is serious enough to prevent them from returning to work, they can file a claim for Social Security Disability.

 How Do I Know If I’m Eligible?

 A claim for Social Security will only be approved if the applicant is totally disabled.
+If you’re having issues with this, you can consider speaking to a disability insurance attorney and get their advice.
 The administration considers an applicant totally disabled if:

 - They cannot do work that they did before the injury.